"Give me Librium or give me meth."

 is what we were drinking.
 This would sharpen you up and make you

 ready for a bit of the old ultra-violence."
-"It

 was around by the derelict casino that we came across Billyboy and